 Cheers to Celebrating 75 Years of Florida Agriculture

 Summer may be the off season for many — the only time of year where you can leave the fields and packinghouses behind for some fishing or beach time.
-But July at the Florida Fruit & Vegetable Association (FFVA) means we’re busy putting the finishing touches on our annual convention Sept.
+But June and July at the Florida Fruit & Vegetable Association (FFVA) means we’re busy putting the finishing touches on our annual convention Sept.
 25-27 at The Ritz-Carlton in Naples.

 We put a priority on providing outstanding opportunities to network with each other and our sponsors, offering robust content in our Issues Forums, and inviting dynamic keynote speakers and high-profile agricultural leaders to offer their perspectives.